 Kate silk lining

 At Agnelle, when we hear "iconic" we immediately think of the Kate model!
 This is the lambskin glove for women that has stood the test of time thanks to its second skin effect.
 An effect accentuated by its silk lining, synonymous with a fine hand and comfort.
 Where you see simplicity, we also see perfection because of the glove's true signature: its inner seam.
-This requires the most meticulous work by the seamstresses on very old sewing machines, which have been handed down from generation to generation.
+This requires the most meticulous work by the seamstresses on very old sewing machines.

 "The details make the perfection, and perfection is not a detail", our Kate model illustrates perfectly the words of Leonardo da Vinci.
 I like to wear it with jeans, a suit, a jumper dress, a long coat or a quilted jacket...
 Kate fits all my outfits, especially thanks to its many colors!
 The perfect workmanship shows, and there is nothing more luxurious to wear than a testimony of craftsmanship.